OpenBionics/Robot-Hands/Software/README.md

 # Introduction

 The serial communication between our robot hands and the Planner PC, is implemented with Robot Operating System (ROS).
-The planner-PC runs two nodes, the client node (Main.py) and the service node (robotHand.py).
+The planner-PC runs two nodes, the client node (Main.py) and the server node (stdServo.py).
-The client node (Main.py), receives from the user the aperture value (0 when the hand is fully open and 1 when the hand is fully close).
+The client node (Main.py), receives from the user the angle of RC servo.
-The service node (robotHand.py), sends the desired aperture to the robot hand.
+The server node (stdServo.py), sends the desired angle to the robot hand.

 # ROS Installation